rberends/choco-excercise/README.md

 # Echtercise
 A few potential excercises for the enige echte.
 Meant to be done in Javascript - but any language is ok :)

+Solutions can be found as seperate files in this repo.

 ## 1: Add numbers

 I have the following numbers: